Camps Bay Retreat in Cape Town is a quiet and peaceful guest house.

 Our viewCamps Bay Retreat combines a peaceful location and some old-world charm with high-quality contemporary creature comforts.
-It's in a great location, within reach of the mountainside, but a very short walk from the exquisite Camps Bay beach, and the buzzing restaurants and bars on the palm fringed promenade.
-We loved it!
+It's in a quiet location, but only a short walk from the Camps Bay beach, and the buzzing restaurants and bars on the palm fringed promenade.
+We loved its location and views!

-Ideal length of stay: We'd use this for a minimum stay of 2–3 days, and perhaps for much longer.
+Ideal length of stay: We'd use this for a minimum stay of 3 to 4 days, and perhaps for longer if time permits.

 Accessible by: Self-drive or Fly-and-Transfer

 Owner: Member of The Village & Life Group